altunixon/wips/lns/altina_ln/ASP-132-Chapter_2_A_Normal_Day_in_a_War_Zone.md

 Regis sighed in admiration.

-【How impressive… Their order was a mess when they left the capital.】
+"How impressive… Their order was a mess when they left the capital."<br/>

-【I don’t really understand this… What good is making everyone moving together like that?
-I can only see this inflating the ego of the commander.】
+"I don’t really understand this… What good is making everyone moving together like that?
+I can only see this inflating the ego of the commander."<br/>

-【… If the unit’s formation is not orderly, there will be weak spots in the face of an enemy’s charge.
-When the companions around you fall, you will have to face two or three enemies alone, right.】
+"… If the unit’s formation is not orderly, there will be weak spots in the face of an enemy’s charge.
+When the companions around you fall, you will have to face two or three enemies alone, right."<br/>

-【And so?】
+"And so?"<br/>

-【In order to maintain a tidy formation when we engage the enemy, we need to train the army to march in steps.】
+"In order to maintain a tidy formation when we engage the enemy, we need to train the army to march in steps."<br/>

-【I thought the soldiers from the Belgarian empire can take on a hundred men alone?】
+"I thought the soldiers from the Belgarian empire can take on a hundred men alone?"<br/>

-【… Huh?】
+"… Huh?"<br/>

-【That’s the feeling I get from Bastian, aren’t the other Belgarians the same?】
+"That’s the feeling I get from Bastian, aren’t the other Belgarians the same?"<br/>

-【… He is a special case.】
+"… He is a special case."<br/>

-【Ah, just as I thought.】
+"Ah, just as I thought."<br/>

 — Take on a hundred men alone?
 What happened?
 What did the Third Prince do in the neighbouring country?

 Elise looked out the window melancholically.

-【… I’m afraid of war.
-Soldiers will probably laugh at me.】
+"… I’m afraid of war.
+Soldiers will probably laugh at me."<br/>

-【Not at all, I’m scared of it too.】
+"Not at all, I’m scared of it too."<br/>

-【Really?】
+"Really?"<br/>

-【… In war, people die if they are killed.
-Death has always been terrifying to me.】
+"… In war, people die if they are killed.
+Death has always been terrifying to me."<br/>

-【Then why do you fight a war?】
+"Then why do you fight a war?"<br/>

-【… Because if we don’t fight, more people will die.】
+"… Because if we don’t fight, more people will die."<br/>

 Although not all wars were like that.

 Elise lowered her head.

-【Indeed, when you are facing an enemy invasion, the only option is to fight.】
+"Indeed, when you are facing an enemy invasion, the only option is to fight."<br/>

-【Well, it’s true during an invasion… But when a nation gets into trouble, that would be a good opportunity for the neighbouring countries to invade it.
-I hope all the countries can build a cordial relationship and support each other instead.】
+"Well, it’s true during an invasion… But when a nation gets into trouble, that would be a good opportunity for the neighbouring countries to invade it.
+I hope all the countries can build a cordial relationship and support each other instead."<br/>

-【Ah, you mentioned the same thing in Professeur Bourgine’s house, you’re a pacifist.】
+"Ah, you mentioned the same thing in Professeur Bourgine’s house, you’re a pacifist."<br/>

-【Yes, I am.】
+"Yes, I am."<br/>

-【I hope my country can be like that too.】
+"I hope my country can be like that too."<br/>

-【… I’m relieved that you said that.】
+"… I’m relieved that you said that."<br/>

-【I feel at ease knowing that Lord Regis who is in such a position thinks so too.】
+"I feel at ease knowing that Lord Regis who is in such a position thinks so too."<br/>

 Neither of them was smiling, but they still locked eyes.

 Elise showed a sorrowful face.

-【Even in my home nation High Brittania, there are many who opposes the war.
+"Even in my home nation High Brittania, there are many who opposes the war.
 But it still broke out in the end.
-Even if it is in the interest and prosperity of the home nation… People are losing their lives for money…】
+Even if it is in the interest and prosperity of the home nation… People are losing their lives for money…"<br/>

 Regis shook his head.

-【His Majesty Latreille said something like that too.
-But starting a war for the sake of economic development is a lie.】
+"His Majesty Latreille said something like that too.
+But starting a war for the sake of economic development is a lie."<br/>

-【Huh?!】
+"Huh?!"<br/>

-【… Using war to stimulate advances in technology and make the nation prosper is a false theory.
-History has already proven that.】
+"… Using war to stimulate advances in technology and make the nation prosper is a false theory.
+History has already proven that."<br/>

-【But I heard that the products we used in our daily lives used to be tools during times of war?】
+"But I heard that the products we used in our daily lives used to be tools during times of war?"<br/>

-【These things are trivial compared to the intangible wealth lost in war.
-An economy that develops in a decade of peace can match the economic growth in a century of war.】
+"These things are trivial compared to the intangible wealth lost in war.
+An economy that develops in a decade of peace can match the economic growth in a century of war."<br/>

-【Is that true?】
+"Is that true?"<br/>

-【… A nation that wars constantly is a nation where even children need to practice swordsmanship.
+"… A nation that wars constantly is a nation where even children need to practice swordsmanship.
 Compare that to a country that focuses on academics, and opens trade routes with other nations.
-Isn’t it obvious which nation will better develop its economy?】
+Isn’t it obvious which nation will better develop its economy?"<br/>

-【Ah, such nations do exist.】
+"Ah, such nations do exist."<br/>

 It had been several decades since High Britannia’s last war, and they concentrated their efforts on the economy.
 In contrast, the Belgaria Empire was embroiled in constant warfare.